Let's make a soundtrack for your indie game

 • Timeline.
 How long can you wait from initial consult to delivery?
 This can affect how much music is actually possible, how much it costs, or if the musician can even take the project.

 • $200 (USD) per minute of music.
-One minute minimum.
 Comes with a license to use it in games, videos, podcasts, and streams.

 The Process

-• [ ] Rough (text) outline of the song(s) with all the major elements.
+• [ ] I'll turn your music brief into a rough (text) outline of the song(s) with all the major elements.
 This is the first of two opportunities to make big changes.

 Draft